d4gh0s7/postgres_dump/README.md

 # The base path for the postgres dump storage.
 postgres_base_dump_folder: /var/lib/pgsql

+# The user that will execute the backup.
+postgresql_backup_executor: postgres

-# The user that will execute and own the backup.
+# The user that will own the backup.
 postgresql_backup_owner: postgres

 # The options passed to the pg_dumpall command